 | -> output-expr

-specifies a function that receives an integer and a string, and returns an integer.
+specifies a function that receives a string and an integer and returns an integer.

-specifies a function that receives an integer and a string, but the foreign function receives the string first.
+produces a wrapper that receives an integer and a string, but the foreign function receives the string first.

 ptr-or-proc : (or cpointer? procedure?) fun-type : ctype?